hrbrmstr/qrencoder/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 qrencoder uses `libqrencode` to make QR codes in R

-I have no idea why you would want to, but this was to help answer a question on StackOverflow.
+I have no idea why you would want to, but this was to help answer a question (actually, two questions - *who knew QR codes were so popular?*) on StackOverflow.

 The following functions are implemented: